ELIXIREstonia/elixirestonia.github.io/content/news/posts/2026/CodeRefinery_march_local.md

 template: training_en.html

 # You may use full custom title here.
 If omitted, it will be generated from course name.
-title: CodeRefinery workshop for reproducible research code  - March 17-19 and 24-26, 2026 - Registration OPEN
+title: CodeRefinery workshop for reproducible research code  - March 17-19 and 24-26, 2026
 draft: false
 hide:
   - toc